paultopia/conlaw_casebook/spring-2022-iteration/32a-establishment.md

 Can't establish an official church.
 Can do whatever else.
 Something like the Scalia view.

 The theoretical ideas running underneath those views are also contested.
 Some say the point is to protect religion from state corruption.
 Some say the point is to protect the state from religious corruption.
 And some say the point is to permit a healthy diversity of religions.
-Me?
-I dunno.
-So that's really what I've got on that.
-Highly indeterminate doctrine, lots of mess.
+If anything, I probably agree with a Justice-O'Connor-esque view according to which the point of the establishment clause is expressive, i.e., that the notion is to not suggest that people are unwelcome as part of the U.S. political community because of their faith.
+But the doctrine is messy, and no one theory will really account for it.

 \newpage